chrontax/owopad/README.md

 picotool reboot
 ```

+By default there a no defined keybinds

 ## Configuration

 Until I write some utility you have to just send commands over serial.

 ### Serial Commands
 All returned numbers are in little endian

+#### `save`
+Save current binds and key configuration to flash

 #### `boot`
 Puts the keypad into BOOTSEL mode